-Teeth Whitening in Richmond, TX
+Teeth Whitening Richmond

 We offer in office Zoom whitening.
 With Zoom whitening, it’s possible for your teeth to get up to eight shades whiter!
 This will help you reverse and coffee, food, and aging stains that you may have.

 Your treatment starts with Dr. Jasmine Naderi checking your current dental shade, so that you can see your shade difference once your treatment is completed.
 After we check your shade, Dr. Jasmine Naderi will prep your mouth for the whitening and applies a gel onto your teeth.